 Sarah Beale, AAT Chief Executive

 AAT will aim to lead by example on responsible, sustainable business models, embedding exemplary standards of best practice into our own organisation, which can inspire and influence our members, students, colleagues and stakeholders.

 The strategy is to ensure AAT has robust and forward-thinking internal policies that can influence and inform external stakeholders through best practice guides.
 This approach will ensure AAT is leading by example for the accounting profession in the arena of responsible business.

 AAT wants to have a responsible business reputation that drives its own business case for growing membership, recruiting talent and widening its influence.
 The journey is as important as the destination, taking our people, students and members with us.
 It will be about embedding sustainability in every corner of the organisation.

 The AAT responsible business framework has four broad pillars.

-Championing fair working practices: supporting talent from the widest talent pool.
+- People: we promote diversity and inclusion, and champion fair working practices, supporting talent from the widest talent pool.

 Initiatives and memberships

 In the meantime, AAT is already involved in a number of initiatives which demonstrate our commitment to being a responsible business.